NFC Forum Technical Specifications

 NFC Analog Technical Specification

-This specification addresses the analog characteristics of the RF interface of the NFC-Enabled Device.
+This specification addresses the analog characteristics of the RF interface of the NFC-enabled device.
 The purpose of the specification is to characterize and specify the externally observable signals for an NFC-Enabled Device without specifying the design of the antenna of an NFC-Enabled Device.
 This includes power requirements (determining operating volume), transmission requirements, receiver requirements, and signal forms (time/frequency/modulation characteristics).

-NEW -- NFC Controller Interface (NCI) Technical Specification
+NFC Controller Interface (NCI) Technical Specification

 The NCI specification defines a standard interface within an NFC device between an NFC controller and the device’s main application processor.
 The NCI makes it easier for device manufacturers to integrate chipsets from different chip manufacturers, and it defines a common level of functionality and interoperability among the components within an NFC-enabled device.
-With the availability of the NCI, manufacturers will have access to a standard interface they can use for whatever kind of NFC-enabled device they build – including mobile phones, PCs, tablets, printers, consumer electronics, and appliances.
+With the availability of the NCI, manufacturers have access to a standard interface they can use for whatever kind of NFC-enabled device they build – including mobile phones, PCs, tablets, printers, consumer electronics, and appliances.
 This will enable manufacturers to bring new NFC-enabled devices to market faster.
 The NCI provides users a logical interface that can be used with different physical transports, such as UART, SPI, and I2C.

 Data Exchange Specifications

-NFC Data Exchange Format (NDEF) Technical Specifications
+NFC Data Exchange Format (NDEF) Technical Specification

 Specifies a common data format for NFC Forum-compliant devices and NFC Forum-compliant tags.